stom66/blender-asset-exporter/README.md

 ### A Blender 4.1+ addon for quickly exporting collections to glTF and FBX

 This addon was written to speed up exporting assets for use with various pipelines.
-It started as a way to quickly export glTF asset for Decentrlaand.
-It has since been adapted to support FBX as well.
+It started as a way to quickly export glTF asset for Decentraland.
+It has since been adapted to support FBX, with some features for Roblox development.

 ### Features